Death Wish 3: Filming

-Filming started on April 19, 1985, in a "crime-infested" area of Brooklyn.
+Filming started on April 19, 1985, in the "crime-infested" East New York section of Brooklyn.
 Other New York locations used for the film included the Queensboro Bridge, the Port Authority Bus Terminal, and Long Island.
 In early May, the production team moved to London.
 Winner found it useful that both cities had many Victorian buildings.
 The police station scenes were filmed at the old Lambeth Hospital in Lambeth, which has since been demolished.

 The neighborhood used for the gang war of the film was Brixton, a district which was infested with real-life gangs.
 Cinematographer John Stanier was previously director of photography for Oxford Blues (1984) and The Dirty Dozen: Next Mission (1985).
 He would subsequently film Rambo III (1988).
 In his introduction to the Audible audiobook of The Saint Intervenes (1934), Brad Mengel states that the plot is entirely based on The Saint in New York (1935), both written by Leslie Charteris.

 Even though Death Wish 3 takes place in New York City, some parts of the film were shot in London to make the production less expensive.
 As a result, some of the extras (both police and gang members) were British.
 When filming was completed, Winner solicited the help of U.S. Air Force military personnel stationed at High Wycombe Air Station in the UK to provide dubbing with their New York accents for the accents of the British extras.
 Of the British actors who appeared, Marina Sirtis had previously worked for Michael Winner on The Wicked Lady (1983).
 She followed her appearance in this film by garnering the role of Deanna Troi on the TV show Star Trek: The Next Generation in 1987.